-Microsoft and the Open Data Institute are proud to announce an Education Open Data Challenge to better understand the relationship of broadband penetration and education
+Microsoft and the Open Data Institute are proud to launch the Education Open Data Challenge to better understand the relationship of broadband penetration and education.

 The problem we want to solve